diogocorreia01/discord_bot_project/README.md

 - Get real-time weather information for any city

+### 🎮 League of Legends

+- Retrieves summoner details
+- Shows the last 10 match history
+- Retrieves details about a specific champion

 ### 📚 Help Command

 - Provides an organized list of available commands